Intermarché: History

-On 8 October 2014 ITM Intermarché and the Casino Group announced an agreement to rally their purchases together toward suppliers in France.
+On 8 October 2014, ITM Intermarché and the Casino Group announced an agreement to rally their purchases together toward suppliers in France.
 This alliance makes these two groups the first retail purchaser in the country with a market share of 25.8%.

-International expansion

-Les Mousquetaires has Intermarché stores in Belgium, Lebanon (under the name of "metro"), Egypt and Portugal since 1991, in Poland since 1997 and in Serbia as well as Bosnia and Herzegovina and Romania since 1999.
+In January 2024, 190 Casino and Géant Casino stores are purchased by Intermarché.

+In 2025, Intermarché acquired 81 Colruyt stores, a Belgian brand that has been present in eastern France for about thirty years.

+Locations

+In 2024, Intermarché had 2,496 stores in 5 countries.